Screen#

 print [Hello, Robot!] on screen ◀ and set cursor to next row

-set cursor to row column#
+set cursor to row column on screen#

-When using the set cursor to row column block, the cursor is placed at a specific row and column on the brain’s screen.
+When using the set cursor to row column on screen block, the cursor is placed at a specific row and column on the brain’s screen.
 How many rows and columns can comfortably fit depends on the selected font.

 Monospaced fonts have characters that are all the same width, making text placement consistent.
 In contrast, proportional fonts vary in character width, so some letters take up more space than others.
-However, regardless of which type is used, the set cursor to row column block positions the cursor based on row and column size, not font style.
-The font size can be adjusted using the set font block.
+However, regardless of which type is used, the set cursor to row column on screen block positions the cursor based on row and column size, not font style.
+The font size can be adjusted using the set font on screen block.

 set cursor to row [1] column [1] on screen

-The row of the cursor as an integer.
+The row of the cursor as an integer. |

-The column of the cursor as an integer.
+The column of the cursor as an integer. |

 Example